lemarc58/udacity/README.md

 <h2> 3- Data Exploration </h2>
 There were some data quality issues in original datasets as shown below.
 <ul>
   <li><b>Missing Values: </b> There were missing values in each datasets.
-I deleted the rows which contain missing values in important columns like ReviewId, AuthorId. </li>
+I deleted the rows which contain missing values in important columns like ReviewId, AuthorId, RecipeCategory, DateSubmitted. </li>
   <li><b>Duplicate Data: </b> There were duplicate data in each sets.
 I deleted the duplicate data before data modelling.</li>
 </ul>